 All doctors at Loehr Chiropractic & Acupuncture hold a Doctor of Chiropractic degree.

 The specific requirements for certification in acupuncture vary, but quality programs typically include a thorough grounding in Oriental medical theory, biomedical clinical sciences, integrated acupuncture, and diagnosis and treatment techniques.

-Dr. Steven Loehr and Dr. Steven Baca are certified to perform acupuncture.
+Dr. Steven Loehr, Dr. Steven Baca, and Dr. Long-Emery are certified to perform acupuncture.